alisaifee/coredis/docs/source/handbook/locks.rst

 The implementation is based on `the distributed locking pattern described in redis docs <https://redis.io/docs/latest/develop/use/patterns/distributed-locks/>`__

-When used with a :class:`~coredis.RedisCluster` instance, acquiring the lock includes ensuring that the token set by the :meth:`~coredis.lock.Lock.acquire` method is replicated to atleast ``n/2`` replicas using the :meth:`~coredis.RedisCluster.ensure_replication` context manager.
+When used with a :class:`~coredis.RedisCluster` instance, acquiring the lock includes ensuring that the token set by the :meth:`~coredis.pattens.lock.Lock.acquire` method is replicated to atleast ``n/2`` replicas using the :meth:`~coredis.RedisCluster.ensure_replication` context manager.